Skip to ContentSkip to Navigation

 Co-create equitable and livable futures by rethinking the present, challenging the status quo, and bridging knowledge across cultures, disciplines, and generations.

-Imagining futures rooted in justice, sustainability, and collective well-being is a long-standing human practice, from Indigenous seven-generation thinking to Afrofuturism and beyond.
-Yet, building such futures free from systems of extraction, violence, and domination requires more than imagination.
-It calls for critical and collective engagement that reflects on the past and acknowledges how norms and values shape the world across past, present, and future.
-Ethics and justice ensure envisioned futures are attentive to human communities, the places they inhabit, and the ecosystems that sustain them.
+Imagining futures rooted in justice, sustainability, and collective well-being is a long-standing human practice.
+Building such futures free from systems of extraction, violence, and domination requires more than imagination; it calls for critical and collective engagement that reflects on the past and acknowledges how norms and values shape the world across past, present, and future.
+A focus on ethics and justice ensures that envisioned futures remain attentive to both human and more-than-human communities, the places they inhabit, and the ecosystems that sustain them.

-The MSc in Sustainable Futures empowers students to engage with urgent issues, amplify marginalised voices, and develop strategies where people, places and ecosystems thrive together.
+T he MSc in Sustainable Futures empowers students to engage with pressing issues, amplify marginalised voices, and develop strategies where people, places and ecosystems thrive together.

 Want to learn more and stay up to date with the programme?